aysannazarmohamady/Modified-SIR-Model/README.md

 The model requires daily updated data on COVID-19 cases, including the number of new infections, recoveries, and active cases.
 The data format should be structured to enable efficient processing and integration into the simulation environment.

+**Evaluation Metrics**

+The performance of the model is evaluated using:

+**- Accuracy of Fit:** How well the model predictions align with observed data.
+**- Predictive Power:** Ability to forecast future trends under different scenarios.